 Marketing, Manufacturing, Packaging & Labelling, Advertising

 An essential legal guide to marketing, manufacturing, packaging & labelling and advertising in Indian pharma.
-Prepared in association with Nishith Desai & Associates, a leading law firm in India, this is an extract from The Pharma Legal Handbook: India, available to purchase here for USD 99.
+Prepared in association with Nishith Desai & Associates, a leading law firm in India, this is an extract from The Pharma Legal Handbook: India, available to purchase here for GBP 75.

 1. What is the authorization process for the marketing of new drugs, biologics, medical devices, over-the-counter medications, and other medicinal products?

-For information on the marketing authorization process for new drugs, investigational medical devices and new IVDs, please refer Question 3 in the Regulatory, Reimbursement and Pricing Overview for definition
+For information of the marketing authorization process for new drugs, investigational new drugs, investigational medical devices and new IVDs, please refer to Chapter 1 Question 3.

 The import, manufacture and sale of drugs (both prescription and non-prescription) and notified medical devices require a license from the CDSCO or SLA, as the case may be.